The-alpha-male/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines displays the last 10 lines of the file 5-firstlines displays 10 first lines of file 6-third_line prints the third line
+7-line creates a file with a text in it